 The Create a Healthier Niagara Falls Collaborative gives opportunities to residents of Niagara Falls to become change agents.
 The Collaborative is deeply engaged in the community, provides tools and support to residents, and partners with local businesses, non-profit organizations and faith communities to positively impact the health and well-being of the City of Niagara Falls and its residents.

-The collaborative is organized into work groups that focus on specific areas of community improvement: Healthy Food Healthy People, Healthy Behaviors, and Healthy Housing.
+The collaborative is organized into work groups that focus on specific areas of community improvement: Healthy Food Healthy People and Healthy Behaviors.
 These work groups engage community members in leadership trainings, community forums and special projects.
+The Healthy Food Healthy People work group in particular has undertaken a two-year effort to create a Local Food Action Plan for the city of Niagara Falls.
 The Collaborative is led by four Niagara Falls residents who currently serve as official co-chairs: Brian Archie, Keyona Dunn, Evelyn Harris, and Sarah Obot.
 They meet weekly and work tirelessly between those meetings (and their day jobs) to coordinate events, support work groups, and make sure residents’ voices are being heard and ideas are being implemented.
-In addition, the collaborative works with young adults in its Youth City Council, empowering students in making positive community change.

 CHNFC is supported by a volunteer coach and mentor, Shelley Hirshberg.
 Shelley is a respected and experienced leader in non-profits, health care and community health in Western New York, and has been a part of the Collaborative from the beginning.
 The team couldn’t make things happen without the help of the Collaborative’s one full-time staff member, Krista Ehasz.
 Krista was selected from many applicants to help the Collaborative maintain momentum across all of its many projects.